aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 ## Get Value from an Individual Field of PDF Document

-The form field’s Value property allows you to get the value of a particular field.
-To get the value, get the form field from the Document object’s Form collection.
+The form field's Value property allows you to get the value of a particular field.
+To get the value, get the form field from the Document object's Form collection.
 This example selects a [TextBoxField](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.forms.text_box_field) and retrieves its value using the Value property.

 The following code snippet shows how to get the values of individual the fields in a PDF document.